 Interactive Application Security Testing (IAST)

-Hybrid approaches have been around – combining SAST and DAST – but the cybersecurity industry has recently started to consider them under the term IAST.
-IAST tools can check whether known vulnerabilities (from SAST) can be exploited in a running application (i.e., DAST).
-These tools combine knowledge of data flow and application flow in an application to visualize advanced attack scenarios using test cases which are further used to create additional test cases by utilizing DAST results recursively.
+Hybrid approaches have been around – combining SAST and DAST – but the cybersecurity industry has recently started considering them under Interactive Application Security Testing (IAST).
+IAST tools leverage these combined capabilities to check whether known vulnerabilities (SAST) can be exploited in a running application (DAST).
+These tools integrate knowledge of data flow and application flow in an application to visualize advanced attack scenarios.
+These test cases are further used to create additional test cases by utilizing DAST results recursively.

 Mobile Application Security Testing (MAST)